 We believe that the combination of these three platforms allows us to address online education demands of different groups of our target customers, ranging from college students to workers and reemployment groups in both rural and urban areas of the PRC.
-More importantly, our free lifelong education public service platform gives us access to target user groups for our fee charging platforms by offering such users the opportunity to initially experience our training materials and services without paying a fee and then become a fee-paying member of our vocational training and virtual simulation experimental training platforms by paying flat-rate annual fees for more systematic and sophisticated online training services.
-As of December 2018, approximately 9.2% of users of our life long public service platform became fee-paying users of our vocational training and virtual simulation experimental training platforms.
+Additionally, our free lifelong education public service platform gives us access to target user groups for our fee charging platforms by offering such users the opportunity to initially experience our training materials and services without paying a fee, which gives them the opportunity to become a fee-paying member of our vocational training and virtual simulation experimental training platforms by paying flat-rate annual fees for more systematic and sophisticated online training services.
+As of March 31, 2020 and 2019, approximately 8.91% and 9.37% of users of our life long public service platform became fee-paying users of our vocational training and virtual simulation experimental training platforms.
+The decrease of the proportion was due to the higher growth rate of the user numbers of our life long public service platform than that of the fee-paying user numbers of our vocational training and virtual simulation experimental training platforms.

-The diagram below illustrates our existing platforms, their respective users and our integration of these platforms as of the date of this prospectus:
+The diagram below illustrates our existing platforms, their respective users and our integration of these platforms as of the date of this report: